Artist Guide for Using RNDR

 It is not possible to estimate Job costs with 100% accuracy prior to actually doing the rendering work.
 Often times there is significant variance in the rendering work required between frames as things like the camera positioning, lighting, and a host of other factors change from one frame to another.
 For this reason, the Tokens in the locking smart contract are only a base estimation, and the actual rendering work will occasionally exceed the initial estimation.

 When a job exceeds Tokens in the locking smart contract, it will automatically be paused, and a notification will pop up asking you to add Tokens or currency to your account.
-However, all the frames that are currently in progress will be rendered.
-Once approved, completed frames can be downloaded.
+All the frames that are currently in progress will be rendered, which may lead to a negative balance.
+You will not be able to download approved frames until the your balance is no longer negative.
+Once paid for and approved, completed frames can be downloaded.
 In order to continue a job, you will need to add Tokens or currency to your account and resume the render.

 9. Downloading and Sharing Completed Frames